auth0/docs/articles/quickstart/spa/angular2/02-calling-an-api.md

 The `intercept()` method returns an observable of an HTTP event.
 In it, we do the following:

 * `filter` any value from the `accessToken$` stream to make sure the value is a string (as opposed to the `null` default value)
-* `mergeMap` ensures that any new requests coming through don't cancel previous requests that may not have completed; this is useful if you have multiple HTTP requests on the same page
+* `mergeMap` ensures that any new requests coming through don't cancel previous requests that may not have completed yet; this is useful if you have multiple HTTP requests on the same page
-* `clone` the outgoing request and attach the [`Authorization` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) with access token, then send the cloned, authorized request on
+* `clone` the outgoing request and attach the [`Authorization` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) with access token, then send the cloned, authorized request on its way

 In order to put the interceptor to work in the application, open the `src/app/app-routing.module.ts` routing module and add: